SAP/openui5-docs/docs/OData_V4_Metadata_JSON_Format_87aac89.md

 We assume that schema **aliases** have been resolved.
 We add a trailing dot after a schema's namespace, meaning qualified name "A.B" cannot clash with schema namespace "A.B.", for example.
 This trailing dot is also present for `"$Include"`, `"$TermNamespace"` and `"$TargetNamespace"` values.

-`**$kind**` has been added to each object with a \(qualified\) OData name and to almost each object which can be annotated via external targeting, but not to enum members.
+<code><b>$kind</b></code> has been added to each object with a \(qualified\) OData name and to almost each object which can be annotated via external targeting, but not to enum members.
 Actions and functions are arrays of overloads and `$kind` has been added to each overload.

 We assume each **enum member** has a value via the fallback rule "If no values are specified, the members are assigned consecutive integer values in the order of their appearance, starting with zero for the first member."